xerolinux/XeroHub/content/posts/zoxide-cd/index.md

 ### How to get it ?

-There are 2 ways to get it, either via your Arch's package manager or a CURL command.
+There are 2 ways to get it, either via your Arch Linux's package manager or a CURL command.
 However the devs recommend the latter.
 I will post both below.

 **- Arch's Pacman**
 ```Bash